fahad1985lab/Verifying--Correctness--of-Smart--Contracts--with--Conditionals/README.md

 ## Link of the previous project

-* This repository is forked from our [previous project](https://github.com/fahad1985lab/Smart--Contracts--Verification--With--Agda)
+* This repository is extended from our [previous project](https://github.com/fahad1985lab/Smart--Contracts--Verification--With--Agda)

 ## Code in Agda
 * All Agda Code